Ongoing projects:

 computational modelling of island constraints in Japanese

-- Findings to be presented at SCiL 6 (link to proceedings)
+- Findings presented at SCiL 6

 Past projects: